 If you’ve spent any amount of time in, or researching things to do in Sydney, then you undoubtedly know that the Bondi to Coogee coastal walk is an absolute must-do in Sydney.
 In my professional frolicker’s opinion, it’s not at all overrated and is well worth enduring the flocks of people that will be walking the track on any given day.

 But what if I told you that a similar coastal walk existed with only a fraction of the number of walkers that the Bondi to Coogee walk receives?
 I don’t know about you, but this pseudo-hermit slash hardcore introvert gets a little too excited when she’s able to enjoy beautiful places in solitude.

-I don’t know why you never hear about what lies beyond Coogee, but heads up: the coastal path doesn’t abruptly end once you reach Coogee Beach.
+I don’t know why you never hear about the Coogee to Maroubra walk, but heads up: the coastal path doesn’t abruptly end once you reach Coogee Beach.
 It actually continues on to Maroubra Beach.
 I’m pretty sure most people who walk from Bondi to Coogee don’t bother continuing any further, which is such a shame because IT IS AWESOME.

 While the Bondi to Coogee coastal path is more about stunning beaches and dramatic coastline, the Coogee to Maroubra coastal walk rocks – literally.
 It’s all about the rock pools and cool rock formations along the way.
 I think it’s the perfect walk to do in Sydney if you’re looking to escape the crowds and do a little swimming and sunbathing away from the sand.

-Though it only takes about an hour to walk, you could easily spend at least a half day enjoying the Coogee to Maroubra coastal walk because of all the pit stops and photo ops along the way.
+Though it only takes about an hour to walk, you could easily spend at least a half day enjoying the Coogee to Maroubra walk because of all the pit stops and photo ops along the way.

 Like what, you ask?
 Allow me to show you!